andylikescodes/andylikescodes.github.io/_posts/2020-08-12-Causal-Inference-in-Statistics-A-Primer.md

 and $$P(y|do(x)) = \sum_zP(z)P(y|x,z)$$

-The adjustment formula is straight forward to use while estimating causal effects, however, the adjustment procedure might have practical issues, as t The book also talks about another, more subtle procedure that overcomes the practical difficulties of
+The adjustment formula is straight forward to use while estimating causal effects, however, the adjustment procedure might have practical issues, as we adjust for many variables in $Z$, the data within each $Z=z$ cell might be too small to estimate  The book also talks about another, more subtle procedure that overcomes the practical difficulties of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjMzOTAwMzQsLTE4NTU1MjY3NTAsLT
+eyJoaXN0b3J5IjpbNjc2ODY1OTM3LC0xODU1NTI2NzUwLC0xNz
-E3MjkwNTY4NjgsLTE1NTU1NzgzNjksLTE0MTgzMjY5NTIsMTI5
+I5MDU2ODY4LC0xNTU1NTc4MzY5LC0xNDE4MzI2OTUyLDEyOTc2
-NzY4MDJdfQ==
+ODAyXX0=
 -->